denetor/excalibur-shooter/README.md

 ## TODO
 - [x] Fix dashboard
-- [ ] Transform the background planet in a level item, with a new parallax option.
+- [x] Transform the background planet in a level item, with a new parallax option
 - [ ] Add a destination planet at the end of the level
+- [ ] Add movement with mouse
 - [ ] Add a final zone of the level to be used to detect the reach of the level end.
 It will also shrink the player sprite to simulate a landing
 - [ ] Add 3 lives
 - [ ] Add an introductive message for the level